Adithya-S-Analyst/Data-Analytics-Project/README.md

 # Data Analytics Project

 ## Project Overview
-This project demonstrates data modeling and analysis using **SQL, Excel, and Power BI**.
+This project demonstrates data modeling and analysis using **SQL, Excel, Power BI and Tableau**.
 I worked on the **data modeling**, queries, and dashboards as part of a team project.

 ---